 The Director of Public Health Annual Report, Complex, Lives, Fulfilling Futures, highlighted the challenges that adults living with multiple and complex needs face.
-It reflects on how we can inspire action as a partnership across Birmingham to support all our citizens to thrive.23 issues.
+It reflects on how we can inspire action as a partnership across Birmingham to support all our citizens to thrive.

+There is clear evidence of significant gaps for people experiencing homelessness, care leavers, people living in poverty, carers, veterans, sex workers, people living with learning disabilities, people in contact with the justice system, and people with significant mental health issues.
 For some citizens, these experiences are intermittent or transient, and for others, these are challenges that last a lifetime.

-There is clear evidence of significant gaps for people experiencing homelessness, care leavers, people living in poverty, carers, veterans, sex workers, people living with learning disabilities, people in contact with the justice system, and people with significant mental health

-23 Birmingham City Council Public Health.
+&lt;sup>23 Birmingham City Council Public Health.
 2020.
 "Complex Lives, Fulfilling Futures - Director of Public Health Annual Report."

-We will support the Birmingham Levelling Up Strategy24 to tackle disparities in our city.
+We will support the Birmingham Levelling Up Strategy to tackle disparities in our city.
 We recognise that we cannot 'level up' without challenging deep and structural inequalities.
 The Board will support this approach to address poor health outcomes and improve the life chances of our citizens.